grafana/grafana/docs/README.md

 ## Deploy changes to grafana.com

-When a PR is merged to master with changes in the `docs` directory, those changes are automatically synched to the grafana/website repo on the `docs-grafana` branch.
+When a PR is merged to master with changes in the `docs/sources` directory, those changes are automatically synched to the grafana/website repo and published to the staging site.

-In order to make those changes live, open a PR in the website repo that merges the `docs-grafana` branch into `master`.
-Then follow the publishing guidelines in that repo.
+Generally, someone from marketing will publish to production each day, so as long as the sync is successful your docs edits will be published.
+Alternatively, you can refer to [publishing to production](https://github.com/grafana/website#publishing-to-production-grafanacom) if you'd like to do it yourself.